 Inspectors may be aware of individual safeguarding concerns, allegations and complaints as part of the inspection process.
 Such matters will not usually be referred to specifically in published reports in this document but will have been considered by the team in reaching its judgements.

-Links to the full regulations and requirements can be found here: The Education (Independent School Standards) Regulations 2014, Early Years Foundation Stage Statutory Framework.
+Links to the full regulations and requirements can be found here: The Education (Independent School Standards) Regulations 2014, National Minimum Standards for Boarding Schools, Early Years Foundation Stage Statutory Framework.

 Key Findings